 Master's in Genetics

 The Program continues to revise and update the genetics curriculum.
 One of the strengths of the Program is the flexibility it gives to its students to taylor their curriculum to their needs.
-Apart from the graduate seminar and research ethics, CMM 518 Fundamental Genetic Mechanisms is the only required course for students pursuing a degree in the program.
+Apart from the graduate seminar, CMM 518 Fundamental Genetic Mechanisms is the only required course for students pursuing a degree in the program.
 This course provides a foundation of genetics concepts at the graduate level through analysis and discussion of the primary literature.

 Degree-seeking students take 4 semesters of the Graduate Seminar, GENE 670 Recent Advances in Genetics, which features internal and external seminar speakers, journal club presentations by the students, and work-in-progress sessions for students to present their on-going research investigations.